Divorce

 Your ex needs to complete the transfer out request forms

 Your ex, with the receiving scheme, needs to complete the transfer out request forms and send them, by post, to us.
+We cannot implement the pension sharing order until this information is received and, until we do so, you and your ex run the risk of the value of your pension benefits changing.

 -